 I just wanted to make a quick note that it’s 3 years since I wrote this article and this is still the best sync utility for OSX and Google contacts.
 It’s available from the Appel store.
 It synchronises your Apple Contacts (from iCloud) with your Google contacts.
 This means that any contacts or groups you create in Gmail or on an Android device are available on your iPhone and OSX and iCloud, and vice versa.
 It syncs photos as well.
 It can sync one way (e.g. replace your iCloud contacts with your Google ones) or both way.

 I find this app really handy because I have a stack of groups that I have created in my Apple Contacts.
 I’d like to be able to send out bulk emails or a group SMS message to these people from my Android phone.
-The problem is that Apple and Google are enemies so iCloud will not sync with Gmail.
+The problem is that Apple and Google are sworn enemies so iCloud will never play nicely with Gmail.
 ‘Contacts Sync for Google Gmail’ connects these 2 worlds of iCloud and Gmail together.

 This picture explains it all.